Nyr/openvpn-install/Documentation/client-ovpn.md

 - If you're unable to connect to your server with OpenVPN...

-  - Also check if OpenVPN is running on your server.
+  - Check if OpenVPN is running on your server.

     ```bash
     # You should see openvpn in the output
     ps -A | grep openvpn
     ```

   - If you still can't connect, try removing and reinstalling OpenVPN on your server.
     - Run the install script and select `Uninstall`
     - Run the install script again and make sure you enter the correct information.

-  ​